 Take it outside: You don’t need a fancy gym membership or a personal trainer to stay fit and active.
 Instead, why not head to the great outdoors for some activity?
 Try taking a walk with your family every night after dinner, playing a game of pick-up basketball or road hockey with the kids, or even just heading to the park to play on the playground equipment.
 And if you haven’t picked up a skipping rope since you were in Grade 6, grab one at the dollar store and give it a try.
 You’ll be surprised at how hard a workout it is.

-The Canadian Diabetes Association recommends both aerobic and resistance exercise for people living with diabetes.
+The Canadian Diabetes Association recommends both aerobic and resistance exercise for people Healthy Living with diabetes.
 But you don’t need expensive weights to perform resistance training.
-Try using your own body weight for resistance by doing push ups, planks, squats, lunges and crunches.
+Try using your own Healthy Body weight for resistance by doing push ups, planks, squats, lunges and crunches.
 Or grab a couple of water bottles or soup cans and use those as weights.
 Just remember, if you are only starting to be active, check with your doctor first.

 Try these money-saving tricks to help manage diabetes and other things that cause your health-related expenses to creep up.
 Best of all, many of these proactive moves may keep you healthier, too.